sqlxpert/lights-off-aws/README.md

 ### Starting EC2 Instances with Encrypted EBS Volumes

-Most people can use the `sched-start` tag without extra setup.
+In most cases, you can use the `sched-start` tag without extra setup.

 <details>
   <summary>If you use custom KMS encryption keys from a different AWS account...</summary>